National Assembly (Nigeria): Functions

-Support

 The National Institute for Legislative Studies (NILS) is an organ of the National Assembly established by an Act of Parliament.
 Former President Jonathan signed into law the National Institute for Legislative Studies Act 2011 on 2 March 2011 following the passage of the same by the Senate and the House of Representatives.
 NILS builds on the successes of the Policy Analysis and Research Project, established in 2003 as a capacity building institution of the National Assembly with the financial support of the African Capacity Building Foundation.
 NILS has as its core objectives to provide quality academic and professional research, policy analysis, training, documentation and advocacy on democratic governance and legislative practice and procedures.
 The functions of NILS are similar to the services offered to the US Congress by Congressional Research Service, Congressional Budget Office, and Library of Congress, only on a lesser scale as the institute was just established.
 The institute has been renamed the National Institute for Legislative and Democratic Studies, following the amendment to the act establishing it.